 The Discoveries Dining Room on Deck 5 is the main dining room, which serves breakfast and dinner every day and lunch and afternoon tea on sea days.
 It's always open seating, and passengers can choose to dine alone or join others at larger tables.
 There are plenty of two-tops; however, there's hardly any space between adjacent tables, meaning you have very little privacy from the diners on either side.
 Don't forget to check out the ceiling frescoes -- you'll either think they're a nice decorative touch or a bit too much kitsch, depending on your taste.

-Discoveries is most popular at dinner, served between 6 and 9:30 p.m.
+Discoveries is most popular at dinner, served between 6:30 p.m. and 9:30 p.m.
 Dinner service tends to be leisurely and takes longer if you're sitting at a mixed table, rather than with just your party.
-The menu is quite extensive, offering appetizers, salads, soups, pasta, special dinner salad, healthy choice options, entrees and vegetarian options.
+The menu is quite extensive, offering appetizers, salads, soups, pasta, special dinner salad, healthy choice entrees and vegetarian options.
 In addition, 10 to 15 items are always on offer, including Caesar salad, grilled chicken breast, New York strip steak and sauteed filet of salmon.
 A separate dessert menu also contains a wide selection of items, including ice cream, sugar-free options and after-dinner drinks.

 Finally, room service is available is 24/7.
-The breakfast menu is more extensive than other ships, which offer only a simple continental repast.
-Aside from fruit, bagels, cereals and breakfast meats, you can also order omelets, pancakes, waffles, steak and eggs, and a "Healthy Choice" breakfast (egg white omelet, wheat toast, fruit, cottage cheese with granola and orange juice), among other hot items.
+The breakfast menu is more extensive than on other ships, which offer only a simple continental repast.
+Aside from fruit, bagels, cereal and breakfast meats, you can also order omelets, pancakes, waffles, steak and eggs, and a "Healthy Choice" breakfast (egg white omelet, wheat toast, fruit, cottage cheese with granola and orange juice), among other hot items.